secretstartups/handbook/people-group/promotions-transfers/index.html.md

 ### For Total Rewards: Processing Promotions & Compensation Changes

-1. If the request is approved through BambooHR, the Total Rewards Analyst/Coordinator will create the Letter of Adjustment whereas if the request is through Greenhouse the Total Rewards Analyst/Coordinator will be notified via the Total Rewards team email inbox that the letter has been signed.
+1. If the request is approved through BambooHR, the Total Rewards Analyst/Coordinator will create the [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment), whereas if the request is through Greenhouse the Total Rewards Analyst/Coordinator will be notified via the Total Rewards team email inbox that the [Letter of Adjustment](/handbook/hiring/recruiting-framework/ces-contract-processes/#letter-of-adjustment) has been created by the CES team and signed.
 If this is the case, only data systems will need to be updated.
 1. If the request comes through BambooHR, approve the request, then update the entries in BambooHR to ensure that there are the proper dates, amounts, job information.
 Also, ensure to add stock options to the job tab if applicable.
 If the team member is moving to a Manager position, update their access level in BambooHR.
 1. Notify Payroll of the changes.
 This can be done in the following google docs: United States: "Payroll Changes", Everyone else: "Monthly payroll changes for non-US international team members".
 Payroll does not need to be notified for Contractors.
 1. If the team member is in Sales or transferred to Sales, update the changes tab on the "Final Sales OTE FY 2020" google doc.

+#### Letter of Adjustment

-1. Make a copy of the Letter of Adjustment template and enter all applicable information based on the BambooHR request.
+1. Make a copy of the [Letter of Adjustment template](https://docs.google.com/document/d/1lxx92gGXL6hltRxKn0I6D8a8dHtvFBnElDf7dAlxkkQ/edit) and enter all applicable information based on the BambooHR request.
 The effective date is as follows:
     - For sales personnel with a variable change, the effective date is always the 1st of the month regardless of their entity.
     - For US team members, the effective date should be either the 1st or the 16th.
 If the [payroll cut off date](/handbook/finance/payroll/#payroll-cut-off-date) has passed for the current pay period, the effective date should be made for the start of the next pay period.
 The GitLab Inc and Federal Payroll calendar should be referenced when determining the effective date.
     - For example, if the change is being processed on June 22, since this date is before the payroll cut off date of June 23, the effective date should be June 16.